publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schVIII/m__us_usc_t7_s7333.md

             In this section, the term “eligible crop” means each commercial crop or other agricultural commodity (except livestock)—

-                (i) for which catastrophic risk protection under [section 1508(b) of this title][/us/usc/t7/s1508/b] is not available; and
+                (i) for which catastrophic risk protection under [section 1508(b) of this title][/us/usc/t7/s1508/b] is not available;

+                (ii) for which additional coverage under subsections (c) and (h) of [section 1508 of this title][/us/usc/t7/s1508] is not available; and

-                (ii) that is produced for food or fiber.
+                (iii) that is produced for food or fiber.

             (B) __Crops specifically included__

-                The term “eligible crop” shall include floricultural, ornamental nursery, and Christmas tree crops, turfgrass sod, seed crops, aquaculture (including ornamental fish), sea grass and sea oats, camelina, and industrial crops.
+                The term “eligible crop” shall include floricultural, ornamental nursery, and Christmas tree crops, turfgrass sod, seed crops, aquaculture (including ornamental fish), sea grass and sea oats, camelina, sweet sorghum, biomass sorghum, and industrial crops (including those grown expressly for the purpose of producing a feedstock for renewable biofuel, renewable electricity, or biobased products).

             (C) __Combination of similar types or varieties__